KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. .. versionadded:: 19.08.0
    Editing with keyboard shortcuts was introduced

-This will speed up the editing work and you can do editing steps that are not possible or not as quick and easy with the mouse.
-Working with keyboard shortcuts in 19.08 is different as in the former Kdenlive versions.
-Mouse operations have not changed and working as before.
+Editing with keyboard shortcuts can speed up the editing work, and you can do editing steps that are not possible or not as quick and easy with the mouse.
+Working with keyboard shortcuts from version 19.08 onwards is different as in previous Kdenlive versions.
+Mouse operations have not changed and work as before.
 See `3 Point Editing`_

 Seeking through your project